-Louisiana College convergence media students participated in the 2020 Southeast Journalism Conference held Feb.
+Louisiana Christian University convergence media students participated in the 2020 Southeast Journalism Conference held Feb.
 13-15 at the University of Southern Mississippi in Hattiesburg, Mississippi.

 This year nearly 300 students from 31 colleges and universities across the Southeast participated in 15 on-site competitions and heard from Pulitzer-prize winning photojournalist Ted Jackson and Cathy Straight, executive editor for CNN Digital, in a three-day conference.

 In addition to the onsite competition, SEJC recognizes work collegiate journalists have done over the previous year, ranking the best work as Best of the South.